Main menu

 Unclear messages slow work down and cause mistakes.

 Solution: Set up regular, simple communication habits.
 Use shared platforms so nothing gets lost.
+Tools like cloud‑based collaboration systems help everyone stay on the same page.

 Challenge: Resistance to Change